 You might be wondering how I get to these seasonal jobs without a car.
 Well, most seasonal employers will pick you up either from the nearest airport or Greyhound bus station.

-If they don't pick you up directly then they will usually get you in touch with a shuttle, train, or car service that will pick you up from the nearest major city and bring you to the property.
-In most cases the best way to arrive at the job will be discussed in your phone interview or in you hiring paperwork.
+If they don't pick you up directly, then they will usually get you in touch with a shuttle, train, or car service that will pick you up from the nearest major city and bring you to the property.
+In most cases, the best way to arrive at the job will be discussed in your phone interview or in your hiring paperwork.

-So once I get hired for a new seasonal job all I have to do is book a flight or hop on a Greyhound or Megabus and get to the nearest pickup point and from then on I'm good to go as far as transportation is concerned.
+So once I get hired for a new seasonal job all I have to do is book a flight or hop on a Greyhound or Megabus and get to the nearest pickup point.
+From then on, I'm good to go (as far as transportation is concerned).

-Even in the more remote places I have worked there has also been a way to get to the nearest town a least once a week to buy supplies and groceries.
-Most seasonal employers know that a lot of their employees will be car-less so they try and provide company transportation when needed.
+Even in the more remote places that I have worked, there has also been a way to get to the nearest town a least once a week to buy supplies and groceries.
+Most seasonal employers know that a lot of their employees will be carless so they try and provide company transportation when needed.